ShawnQin/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Associated Research Scientist at the Center for Computational Neuroscience at Flatiron Institute, Simons Foundation.
+I am an Associate Research Scientist at the Center for Computational Neuroscience, [Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/).
 Driven by a broad interest in theoretical and computational neuroscience, my research seeks to understand the fundamental principles driving neural computation and cognition.

 **Current Research Focus**:
 - Sensory processing and representation: How does the brain efficiently perceive and encode the external world?